ip69719/ci-portfolio-five/README.md

 * Infected plants display white powdery spots on the leaves.
 * Visual criteria are used to verify if the tree leaf is healthy or has powdery mildew.

+**Cherry Leaf Visualiser**

+This page lists findings related to a study to visually differentiate a cherry leaf that is healthy from one that contains powdery mildew.
+The content of this page will answer the business requirement 1.

+* Checkbox 1 - Difference between average and variability images
+* Checkbox 2 - Difference between average healthy leaf and average leaf with powdery mildew
+* Checkbox 3 - Image montage

 **Project Dataset**